-Sustainability Appraisal
+Sustainability Appraisal and Habitats Regulations Assessment

-- 58. Sustainability appraisal has been an integral part of the preparation of the Site Allocations Plan.
-The issues and options consultation documents prepared in 2006 were appraised in-house and the information used to inform the Preferred Options plans. - 59.
-A Sustainability Appraisal Report for all three Preferred Options documents the Core Strategy, IP-One and Site Allocations was published alongside the Preferred Options consultation documents in 2008 and comments on it were invited. - 60.
+58. Sustainability appraisal has been an integral part of the preparation of the Site Allocations Plan.
+The issues and options consultation documents prepared in 2006 were appraised in-house and the information used to inform the Preferred Options plans.

+- 59. A Sustainability Appraisal Report for all three Preferred Options documents the Core Strategy, IP-One and Site Allocations was published alongside the Preferred Options consultation documents in 2008 and comments on it were invited. - 60.
 The consultation draft Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document October 2013, which combined the previously separate plans, was subject to sustainability appraisal incorporating Strategic Environmental Assessment.
 An interim report on the findings of this process was published for comment alongside the draft Site Allocations Plan from January to March 2014.
 The recommendations have been taken into account in drafting the Proposed Submission version of the plan.
 Comments received through the Sustainability Appraisal process have also been taken into account as appropriate. - 61.
 The Proposed Submission Site Allocations Plan has also been appraised (incorporating Strategic Environmental Assessment).
 The full report and a Non-Technical Summary are available for comment alongside the draft plan.
-Also published is an 'Annex to the Proposed Submission Sustainability Appraisal Reports Addressing Recommendations' (December 2014) which explains how the findings of the Sustainability Appraisal process, particularly the recommendations for mitigation measures needed, have been responded to in the plans http://ipswich.jdiconsult.net/documents/pdfs18/Annex%20to%20Proposed%20Submission%20Sustainability%20Appraisal%20Reports.pdf.

-- 62. Also available is a separate Appropriate Assessment report prepared under the Conservation of Habitats and Species Regulations 2010.
+Also published is an 'Annex to the Proposed Submission Sustainability Appraisal Reports Addressing Recommendations' (December 2014) which explains how the findings of the Sustainability Appraisal process, particularly the recommendations for mitigation measures needed, have been responded to in the plans http://ipswich.jdi-consult.net/documents/pdfs18/Annex%20to%20Proposed%20Submission%20Sustainability%20Appraisal%20Reports.pdf.
+The Pre-Submission Main Modifications to the Site Allocations Plan have also been subject to sustainability appraisal and an addendum has been published. - 62.
+Also available is a separate Habitats Regulations Assessment report prepared under the Conservation of Habitats and Species Regulations 2010 (an 'HRA report').
 The report concludes that: 'Policies in this Plan do not have cumulative effects on European sites.
 The whole plan adds detail but no additional development or any additional cumulative effects than that which was assessed for the Proposed Submission Core Strategy and Policies DPD Review.
-The Proposed Submission Core Strategy and Policies DPD Review has been found to have no adverse effect upon the integrity of any European site, and the Draft Site Allocations and Policies (incorporating IP-One Area Action Plan) DPD similarly has no impact upon those European sites.' - 63.
+The Proposed Submission Core Strategy and Policies DPD Review has been found to have no adverse effect upon the integrity of any European site, and the Draft Site Allocations and Policies (incorporating IP-One Area Action Plan) DPD similarly has no impact upon those European sites.'
+This conclusion is based upon the fact that a number of mitigation measures are proposed through the HRA report for the Core Strategy Review.
+An addendum to the HRA report has been produced to consider the impacts of the Proposed Pre-Submission Main Modifications and it concludes that the earlier HRA conclusions have not changed. - 63.
 Through the Sustainability Appraisal process, alternative strategies have also been considered.
 The assessment of strategic alternatives was undertaken as part of the development of the Core Strategy and included assessing the potential to meet housing needs through increasing densities on brownfield sites rather than developing the garden suburb.
 The role of alternatives in relation to site allocations is therefore limited to considering details around the development of each specific site.
+The

-The Sustainability Appraisal of the Proposed Submission Site Allocations plan explains how these alternatives have been considered.
+Sustainability Appraisal of the Proposed Submission Site Allocations plan explains how these alternatives have been considered.